 Not setting clear expectations before the unfocused discussion could instigate a lot of unwelcomed stress I the participants and lead to unwarranted emotions to surface during the discussion.

-Use Unfocus Groups as a method, in contrast, to focus groups when your objective is to discover order from chaos.
-Generally, in highly moderated and structured conversations, the outcomes are linear to objectives of the research.
-However, when the objective of the research is to arrive at, stumble upon or diversify ideas, Unfocus Group is your method of choice.
+Use unfocus groups as a method in contrast to focus groups when your objective is to discover order from chaos.
+Generally in highly moderated and structured conversations, the outcomes are linear to objectives of research.
+However, when the objective of research is to arrive at, stumble upon or diversify ideas, unfocus group is your method of choice.

 Imagine a boardroom scenario where the agenda is not clear and the participants are not moderated.
-One way of looking at this is, the possibility that it will lead to a chaotic non-conclusion.
-The other way of looking at this is, that you have a great chance of diversity of thoughts and that could be the seed for your billion dollar innovation.
+One way of looking at this is, it will lead to a chaotic non-conclusion.
+The other way of looking at this is, you have a great chance of diversity of thoughts and that could be the seed for your billion dollar innovation.